-Apply Now to the Center for Brooklyn History’s Summer Scholars Internship Program!
+Applications to the Center for Brooklyn History’s Summer Scholars Internship Program are now closed.
+Check back this summer for information about future internship cycles.

-The Center for Brooklyn History (CBH) is now accepting applications for our Summer Scholars internship program.
-This unique opportunity is designed for rising high school sophomores, juniors, and seniors with a passion for history and a strong interest in Brooklyn’s rich past.
+The Center for Brooklyn History's Summer Scholars internship program is a unique opportunity is designed for rising high school sophomores, juniors, and seniors with a passion for history and a strong interest in Brooklyn’s rich past.
 As a Summer Scholar, you will engage with CBH’s extensive resources to conduct research that supports our education programs, and you’ll have the chance to share your findings through various CBH platforms, including blogs, tours and/or curatorial projects.

 Interns will work closely with a team of educators, historians, and archivists to explore CBH's collections and learn essential research skills.
 This hands-on experience will provide insight into the field of archival research, as well as an in-depth understanding of the Trace/s Exhibition at CBH.